Vegan Buddha Bowl with Roasted Veggies

 Roasted vegetables tossed in a white bowl and covered with creamy sauce.

-💭 What are Buddha bowls
+What are Buddha bowls?

-• The name developed from a single serving bowl being filled with healthy ingredients that form a big fat round 'belly'.
+• The name developed from a single serving bowl filled with healthy ingredients that form a big fat round ‘belly’.

-• The ingredients are a complete meal with vegetables, beans, plenty of protein, sometimes grains and or seeds and a sauce.
+• The ingredients are a complete meal with vegetables, beans, plenty of protein, sometimes grains and or seeds, and a sauce.

 • Sounds pretty good, heh?

-• You can mix just about any nutritious ingredient with a corresponding sauce and you've got a buddha bowl.
+• You can mix just about any nutritious ingredient with a corresponding sauce, and you’ve got a buddha bowl.

-• A vegan Buddha bowl at that.
+• A vegan Buddha bowl, at that.
 I think maybe they all are. 🙂

 • That’s what we have here.
 A delicious bowl that is all yours!

-• There are actually four servings in this recipe so you can all have a bowl to yourself.
+• There are actually four servings in this recipe, so you can all have a bowl to yourself.

 Tilted vegan Buddha bowl full of cauliflower, broccoli, chickpeas and cashews topped with a creamy sauce.